jaridnft/inhabitent-camping-supply-co/README.md

 ## Motivation

 This was my first attempt at building a completely custom WordPress theme.
-This site takes advantage of WordPress' built-in back-end capibilities to make a completely dynamic site using PHP and the WordPress template hierarchy.
+This site takes advantage of WordPress' built-in back-end capabilities to make a completely dynamic site using PHP and the WordPress template hierarchy.

 ![alt-text](/themes/inhabitent-theme/screenshot.png 'Inhabitent Theme Preview')